Dr Anna Anderson

 Research interests

 I combined these interests during my PhD by employing an evidence-, theory- and person-based approach to develop the Virtual Knee School.
 A key focus of my project was ensuring that the Virtual Knee School is accessible and inclusive for a diverse range of patients.
-An overview of my project, its findings and the Virtual Knee School is available on the NIHR Leeds Biomedical Centre YouTube channel at: https://www.youtube.com/watch?v=9mNJsD9XVMw
+A video overview of my project and its findings is available on the NIHR Leeds Biomedical Centre YouTube channel.

 Qualifications